ndkchung/assignment-5/README.md

 * **Name(s)**: Andy Chung, Samuel An
 * **Email(s)**: anchung@westmont.edu, san@westmont.edu

+## License

+Distributed under the MIT license.
+See 'LICENSE' for more information.

 ## Overview

 * I chose to use the dataset 'Rainfall Data from 1901 to 2017 for India' from Kaggle.
 The dataset does not list an author, but it was updated by Sai Saran.